zeek/zeek/README.md

 Tooling
 -------

-We us the following tooling to help discover issues to fix, amongst a number of others.
+We use the following tooling to help discover issues to fix, amongst a number of others.

 - [Clang-Tidy](https://clang.llvm.org/extra/clang-tidy/)